 Sitka hit it out of the park when they created their Stratus Pants, as they’re some of the best and most versatile hunting pants on the market.
-Elk hunters experience a wide variety of weather and the Stratuses will keep them dry and warm in it all.
+Elk hunters experience a wide variety of weather, and the Statuses will keep them dry and warm in it all.
 All the while remaining extremely quiet, as there is minimal “swish” noise while walking through the eerily silent woods.

 Gloves: Sitka Coldfront GTX

 Nothing puts you in a worse mood and ends your hunt faster than having cold hands.
-Keep your mitts super warm no matter what type of hunting you’re doing with Sitka Coldfront GTX Gloves.
+Keep your mitts super warm no matter what type of hunting you do with Sitka Coldfront GTX Gloves.
 Sitka has got your back, whether you’re collecting your decoys from a frozen pond or skinning an elk on a cold November morning.